sabeiro/spiega/markdown/cloud_provider.md

 # cloud providers

+The main cloud providers for the '20 decade are aws, gcp and azure but digitalocean, linode and others are used too.
+Here is a good [overview on aws](https://www.youtube.com/watch?v=Z3SYDTMP3ME).

 # filesystem

 Filesystems are a great option for backups, cheap cold storage.
-Files are usually stored in parquet
+Big files are usually stored in parquet

 * _aws_ s3
 * _gcp_ filestore